Are you looking for funding for a local arts project?

 Public appointments for the panel are made by the assessment panel.
 The HDC elected member representative is appointed by the Mayor.

-For Guidance and information regarding your application you are encouraged to contact an Advisory Board member from your community:
+For Guidance and information regarding your application you are encouraged to contact an Assessment Panel member from your community:

 - Nikki Keane – HAURAKI PLAINS